top of page

 Ensemble Class

-This class gives you the chance to play together with several other students of the same level.
-We offer you an opportunity to enjoy the collaborative element of ensemble work and develop your attention, listening and coordination skills, in a positive and supportive atmosphere.
-Playing within an ensemble can deepen your understanding of what it means to play an instrument other than yours: this can inspire your capacity for understanding and interpretation on your own instrument.
+This class gives you the opportunity to play together with several other students of the same level, and to enjoy the collaborative element of ensemble work while developing your listening and coordination skills in a positive and supportive environment.
+Playing in an ensemble can deepen your understanding of what it means to play an instrument other than your own: this can provide a new perspective on interpretation.
 Ensemble class is usually also linked to your individual study, so you may consult with your personal teacher about technical questions.

 Music History

-These classes are held by a variety of teachers from our faculty, each focusing and specializing on a different subject.
-Classes cover such topics as: general style and explanation of the Renaissance and Baroque periods; biographies of famous composers of the time; lectures linked to a specific repertoire put into historical and cultural context; general
+The class is held by a variety of teachers from our faculty, each focusing and specializing on a different subject.
+Classes cover such topics as: general style and explanation of the Renaissance and Baroque periods; biographies of famous composers; lectures linked to a specific repertoire put into historical context; general

 culture and life in the Baroque and Renaissance periods including costume, politics, habits and everything in between…